 The intern is expected to be a responsible and productive member of the firm or agency, utilizing his/her employable skills to the highest extent on behalf of the employer while observing and gaining knowledge of office operations.
 The intern is an employee, rather than a guest, and is expected to conduct him/herself accordingly.

 During the internship, the student is expected to work diligently under the direction of the employer and is required to keep a daily journal of experiences, activities and work samples.
-In order to receive course credit, the student must submit the following to the Department Chair by the end of the quarter in which enrolled in LA 371:
+In order to receive course credit, the student must submit the following to the Department Head by the end of the quarter in which enrolled in LA 371:

 - a copy of the Daily Journal.